STEVE INSKEEP, Host:

 HALEY BARBOUR: If I could get total flexibility, I'd take a two percent cap in a heartbeat.

 ROVNER: According to the Congressional Budget Office, that would lead to big reductions - cuts as large as a third in most states' Medicaid allotments within a decade, and a half by the year 2030.

 SEBELIUS: So then we're looking at a huge cost shift onto states and onto taxpayers.

 ROVNER: Again, Health and Human Services Secretary Kathleen Sebelius.

 SEBELIUS: This is about taxpayers picking up through more uncompensated care in hospitals, through costs of people who end up under bridges, on streets, or who end up in a workforce where they're totally unproductive because they're not healthy.
 Those costs are picked up by the rest of us.

 ROVNER: Sebelius, who was governor of Kansas before coming to Washington, says she gets it when governors say they want flexibility.

-Mr. MICHAEL CANNON (Cato Institute): In the case of low-income states, they get $4 from the federal government for every additional dollar they put toward their program.
+MICHAEL CANNON: In the case of low-income states, they get $4 from the federal government for every additional dollar they put toward their program.
 That creates a huge incentive for them to expand their programs, and many states have enrolled people who could obtain private health insurance.

 ROVNER: Cannon says limiting what the federal government provides to each state would make the program more fair to federal taxpayers.